antrea-io/antrea/docs/multicluster/user-guide.md

 ## Multi-cluster Gateway Configuration

 Multi-cluster Gateways are required to support multi-cluster Service access across member clusters.
-Each member cluster should have one Node be specified as its Multi-cluster Gateway.
+Each member cluster should have one Node served as its Multi-cluster Gateway.
 Multi-cluster Service traffic is routed among clusters through the tunnels between Gateways.

-After a member cluster joins a ClusterSet, and the `Multicluster` feature is enabled on `antrea-agent`, you can select one Node of the cluster to serve as the Multi-cluster Gateway by adding an annotation:
+After a member cluster joins a ClusterSet, and the `Multicluster` feature is enabled on `antrea-agent`, you can select a Node of the cluster to serve as the Multi-cluster Gateway by adding an annotation:
 `multicluster.antrea.io/gateway=true` to the K8s Node.
 For example, you can run the following command to annotate Node `node-1` as the Multi-cluster Gateway: